FlatFilers/demo-agent/src/documents/headlessDocument.md

             progress: 10,
           });

-          // Create a workbook when the space is configured await api.workbooks.create({
+          // Create a Workbook when the space is configured await api.workbooks.create({
             spaceId,
             environmentId,